BenMaruchu/react-app-dev-configs/README.md

 ### Usage

-If you are using github as your hosting site, just click use this template button and let the magic happens.
+If you are using github as your hosting site, just click `Use this template` button and let the magic happens.

 **or**